-A number of joint venture agreements were signed between landowner groups and service providers during the six months ended June 30, 2019, enabling four major contracts to be finalized between the Company and the joint venture companies for the long terms supply of services, including transport, security, ancillary mobile plant and catering and camp services.
+A number of joint venture agreements were signed between landowner groups and service providers during the nine months ended September 30, 2019, enabling four major contracts to be finalized between the Company and the joint venture companies for the long terms supply of services, including transport, security, ancillary mobile plant and catering and camp services.

 The Company also provides scholarships to support children from landowners to undertake studies at tertiary institutions.
-A total of 11 students were provided scholarships in 2018 and this is being increased to 50 scholarships in 2019.
+A total of 11 students were provided scholarships in 2018 and increased to 57 scholarships in 2019.